 At the Jamila Diabetes and Endocrine Medical Center, I have helped thousands of obese people.
 An overview of my approach to the management of obesity includes:

-- Medical evaluation, which includes proper evaluation of thyroid function, high blood pressure, waist-circumference, HDL cholesterol, triglycerides.
+- Medical evaluation, which includes proper evaluation of thyroid function, high blood pressure, waist-circumference, HDL cholesterol, triglycerides, and hemoglobin A1C.

-- An in-depth review of current drug use and stopping unnecessary medications.
+- An in-depth review of the current drugs and stopping unnecessary medications.